In this post, you learn about abrasive jet machining. Its working principle, parts, applications, advantages, and disadvantages.

 #2 Abrasive

-Abrasive powder feed rate is controlled by the amplitude of vibration of the mixing chamber.
+The abrasive powder feed rate is controlled by the amplitude of vibration of the mixing chamber.
 The gas flow and pressure is controlled by a pressure regulator.
-To control the size and shape of the cut either the workpiece or the nozzle is moved by cams, pantographs or other suitable mechanisms.
+To control the size and shape of the cut either the workpiece or the nozzle is moved by cams, pantographs, or other suitable mechanisms.

-The abrasives generally used are silicon carbide, aluminium oxide, glass powder or specially prepared sodium bicarbonate.
+The abrasives generally used are silicon carbide, aluminum oxide, glass powder, or specially prepared sodium bicarbonate.
 The common particle sizes vary from 10 microns to 50 microns.
 Smaller sizes are used for good surface finish and precision work.
 While larger sizes are used for rapid removal rate.

 In addition to the above abrasives, dolomite (calcium magnesium carbonate) of 200 grit size is found suitable for light cleaning and etching.
 Glass beads of diameter 0.30 to 0.60 mm are used for light polishing and deburring.